 Salt to taste, Black pepper to taste

-• Carefully fold the puff pastry over the salmon and filling to encase it completely.
+• Carefully fold the puff pastries over the salmon and filling to encase it completely.
 Make sure to seal the edges by pressing them together firmly.
 Use a little water to help seal, if needed.

 • Using a sharp knife, make a few slits on the top of the pastry to allow steam to escape during baking.
 This will help prevent the pastry from getting soggy.